Sue Grafton, writer of popular ‘alphabet’ mysteries, dies

 She said she was looking forward to reaching the end of the alphabet with “Z is for Zero.”

+Crime writer Lawrence Block called Grafton a wonderful writer “graced with vision and integrity and a generous spirit.”

+“That never-to-be-written Z book is the least of what we’ve just lost,” Block tweeted.

-Grafton began writing at 18, and wrote her first novel at 22.
+Grafton began writing at 18, and completed her first novel at 22.
 “A is for Alibi” was the eighth novel she wrote, and the third she had published.

 On her blog, she said her ideas come from everywhere.